waltersm8/CSCI-243/README.md

 #README

-This file will contain read me information for our project
+This file will contain read me information for our project and other stuff